 Common Essential Oils for Eczema Symptoms

-Many essential oils possess properties that can help soothe irritated skin, reduce inflammation, relieve itching, and prevent infections, all of which are concerns for individuals with eczema.
+Many essential oils possess properties that can help soothe irritated skin, reduce inflammation, relieve itching, and may even get rid of eczema symptoms altogether.
 Here is a list of common essential oils used for eczema symptoms:

 When using essential oils for eczema, it’s critical to dilute them properly with a carrier oil (such as coconut oil or jojoba oil) to avoid skin irritation.